llm-bible/llm-bible.github.io/_publications/ahrabian2024curious.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.12117"}
   - {name: "Code", url: "https://github.com/usc-isi-i2/isi-mmlm-rpm"}
-tags: ['Applications', 'Has Code', 'Masked Language Model', 'Prompting', 'Uncategorized']
+tags: ['Applications', 'Has Code', 'Masked Language Model', 'Prompting']
 ---
 While large language models (LLMs) are still being adopted to new domains and utilized in novel applications, we are experiencing an influx of the new